haghdk/earnonline365/content/posts/the-5-best-wordpress-themes-for-blogs.md

 ---
-title: 5 awesome Wordpress themes for your blog
+title: The 5 best Wordpress themes for blogs
 subtitle: Awesome wordpress themes
 category:
   - Affiliate marketing
 author: Morten Jensen
 date: 2020-05-11T12:43:45.935Z
 featureImage: /uploads/five-awesome-wordpress-themes.jpg
-teaser: Wordpress is one of the easiest platforms to use to start a website or a blog fast and simple.
-Many hosting providers offer done-for-you Wordpress installations, making a blog ready with just a few clicks.
+teaser:  In this post I will list the 5 best Wordpress themes for blogs, to help you get started on your own blog.
 metadescription: Wordpress offers thousands of ready-made designs, known as themes that can be installed with a just few clicks.
 metaogimage: /uploads/five-awesome-wordpress-themes.jpg
 ---
-This makes the platform perfect for bloggers and beginners who just want a blog or a website quickly with no technical obstacles.

-Wordpress offers thousands of ready-made designs, known as themes that can be installed with a just few clicks inside the Wordpress administration without any required coding knowledge.
+Wordpress is one of the easiest platforms to use to start a blog.
+It offers thousands of ready-made designs, known as themes or templates that can be installed with a just few clicks inside the Wordpress administration without any required coding knowledge.

+This makes the platform perfect for bloggers and beginners who just want a blog quickly with no technical obstacles.

-Many themes are made for blogs but there are also many themes that are made for photography websites, art websites, or portfolios.
-Themes can be found in many varieties and some are free and some are premium versions.
+There are many Wordpress blog themes, but there are also many themes that are made for photography websites, art websites, or portfolios.
+Wordpress themes can be found in many varieties and some are free and some are premium versions.

-While a free version can be enough for many bloggers, the premium versions offer more functionality and I do recommend investing some money in a good theme if you are serious about your blog or website.
+While a free Wordpress theme can be enough for many bloggers, premium themes offer more functionality and I do recommend investing some money in a good theme if you are serious about your blog or website.

-Finding the best theme though can be quite a challenge, and it’s easy to be overwhelmed by the thousands of Wordpress themes to choose from.
+Finding the best Wordpress themes though can be quite a challenge, and it’s easy to be overwhelmed by the thousands of choices.

-In this list, you will find five awesome premium Wordpress themes for your own blog, that will hopefully help you along to way to get started with your Wordpress site.
+In this list, you will find the 5 best Wordpress themes, that will hopefully help you along to way to get started with your Wordpress blog.

+Let's get started!

 ## 1. Scribbler